Thank you for joining Reston Runners

 The club’s mainstay is our weekly group run/walks.
 We scheduled runs and walks year-round on Saturdays and Sundays.
 These regular runs include someone to lead the start of the run and a mapped course with water provided.
 Barring a major storm, there is always someone at the regularly scheduled runs.
 We also have BYO run/walks, described below.

 At all our events, runners and walkers are encouraged to introduce themselves to others running or walking at their pace.

 Weather conditions very rarely keep us indoors.
 Only if the roads are impassible would we not have a scheduled run/walk.
-(It has never been cold enough in Virginia to have that be the reason to not run!)
-Our course master maps out interesting running and walking routes throughout the trails, paths, and streets of Reston and nearby communities.
+Our courses include running and walking routes throughout the trails, paths, and streets of Reston and nearby communities.
 Our volunteers make water available at the start/finish and the Sunday runs also have sports drink available at the start/finish and at least one additional point on the course.